sfigg/commercialization-public/customize/desktop/customize-the-taskbar.md

 <defaultlayout:TaskbarLayout Region="CN|TW">
 ```

-### How Windows parses the setting for Unattend and Taskbar Modification Layout XML
+## How Windows parses the setting for Unattend and Taskbar Layout Modification XML

 While you’re transitioning to the new method to customize the taskbar, you may end up using existing images that still include your old Unattend TaskbarLinks settings.
 When that happens:

 1. If Windows finds a valid Taskbar Layout Modification XML file, it uses the XML file, and ignores any of the Unattend taskbar settings.
-2. If the Taskbar Modification Layout XML file isn't found, or is invalid, Windows looks for the old Unattend TaskbarLinks settings.
+2. If the Taskbar Layout Modification XML file isn't found, or is invalid, Windows looks for the old Unattend TaskbarLinks settings.
 If it finds them, it uses them.
 3. If Windows can't find either a valid Taskbar Layout Modification XML file, or Unattend TaskbarLink settings, then only the Windows-provided pins and **Start**, **Search**, and **Task View** are shown.

-### Set transparency for the taskbar
+## Set transparency for the taskbar

 The default transparency setting for the taskbar is 15%.
 To make Taskbar work with the Dark Mode on OLED displays, you need to set the taskbar transparency to 40%.

 To set the transparency for the Taskbar, create a registry key called “UseOLEDTaskbarTransparency” and place it in the following location:

 ```
-HKLM\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced’
+HKLM\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced
 ```

 > [!Important]